 Your loan estimate, which should be delivered within three days of applying for a loan, will have all your PMI details.

 After closing your PMI payment is rolled into your monthly mortgage payment.

 How Much Is PMI?

-Private Mortgage Insurance premiums run between .3% and 1.5% of the purchase amount on a yearly basis.
+Private Mortgage Insurance premiums run between .3% and 1.5% of the purchase amount yearly.

-Premiums vary based upon how much you put down as a down payment, specifically your loan to value ratio and your credit score.
+Premiums vary based on how much you put down as a down payment, specifically your loan-to-value ratio and your credit score.
 Homebuyers with bad credit will pay more of a premium than homebuyers with good credit.

 FHA Backed Loans and PMI